 How do I know if Stretch is right for me?

-- Stretch is right for you if you chose not to be part of a living-learning community;
+- The Stretch FLC is right for you if you chose not to be part of a Residential Life academic living/learning community (i.e. FYE, MOSAIC, or ACE).

-- Stretch is right for you if you if you scored below a 147 on your EPT you will be required to take Engl 100A/B. However, you have a unique opportunity to add one elective unit to this course by choosing the Stretch FYE.
-If you want to be better prepared socially and academically to be successful at SSU, Stretch FYE is right for you.
+- Stretch is right for you if you if you scored below a 147 on your EPT you will be required to take Engl 100A/B. Students who score into the stretch program and have not found an FLC that is appealing to them should select the Stretch FLC.
+In the Stretch FLC, you will have the unique opportunity to add one elective unit to English 100A/B. If you want to be better prepared socially and academically to be successful at SSU, Stretch FLC is right for you.
 Along with your English curriculum, you will learn academic and personal skills to help your transition from high school to college level work.